John Swift (footballer, born 1995): Chelsea

-Youth years

 While still an U15, Swift made his U18 debut during the 2009–10 season.
 He was a part of the U15 team's success in the Junior Section of the 2010 Milk Cup, scoring in a 3–0 victory over Cruz Azul in the final.
 Swift signed a scholarship deal at the end of the 2010–11 season and was part of the U18 team which won the 2011–12 FA Youth Cup.
 He made his U21 debut towards the end of the 2011–12 season and was awarded a four-year professional contract in July 2012.
 Swift alternated between the U18, U19 and U21 teams during the 2012–13 season and he cemented a place in the U21s the following year, scoring 9 goals in 26 appearances and winning the U21 Premier League title.

-Senior

 Swift began training with the first team in the latter stages of the 2013–14 season and was rewarded for his form with the U21s by being named as a substitute for the final match of the campaign versus Cardiff City.
 He made his professional debut when he replaced Eden Hazard in the dying minutes of the 2–1 victory.
 Swift spent the majority of the 2014–15 season away on loan and did not receive a first team call up.

-Loan to Rotherham United

 On 1 August 2014, Swift joined newly promoted Championship side Rotherham United on loan for the duration of the 2014–15 season.
 He made his debut as a substitute on the opening day of the season in a 1–0 away defeat to Derby County, replacing Matt Derbyshire after 70 minutes.
 He made his first start for the Millers in the following match versus Fleetwood Town in the League Cup first round, lasting 66 minutes of the extra time victory before being replaced by Matt Derbyshire.
 After two further appearances, Swift was consigned to the bench until 14 November, when he returned to Chelsea after failing to "make a significant impact" at the New York Stadium.
 He made just four appearances for the club.

-Loan to Swindon Town

 On 3 January 2015, Swift joined high-flying League One club Swindon Town on loan until the end of the 2014–15 season.
 He began his time at the County Ground by making five consecutive starts and he scored his first professional goal on his third appearance, in a 3–1 victory over Chesterfield.
 He netted again on 7 March, sending the Robins on their way to a 3–0 victory over Notts County.
 A fourth-place finish saw Swindon qualify for the promotion playoffs, but Swift made just one appearance in the semi-final first leg versus Sheffield United, picking up a muscle strain, which saw him ruled out of the victorious second leg and the final defeat to Preston North End.
 He made 19 appearances and scored two goals for Swindon.